 Theology and Philosophy in Experiential Education (3, Spring) This writing intensive course studies the theory and practice of experiential education and its relevance for the outdoor leader.
 The course is divided into three parts: an introduction to the work of philosophy; theological and ethical considerations in outdoor leadership; and epistemological models of experiential education.
 Students will explore traditional and contemporary models of educational philosophy as they develop their own philosophy of experiential education for the outdoor leader.
 (Prerequisite: Junior or Senior standing.
-It is recommended that this course be taken after completing the Immersion semester.)
-(Also ODLE 3060)
+It is recommended that this course be taken after completing the Immersion semester.
+Students must receive a "C" or better on the final paper to pass this course.)